blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

 ![Terminal Output Link JavaScript SDK](images/terminal_output_js_sdk.png)

 **Congrats!
-You have succesfully interacted with your smart contract using web APIs through Link!**
+You have succesfully interacted with your Purchasing smart contract using web APIs through Link!**

 In the **[next tutorial](https://github.com/blockmason/ecommerce-workshop/blob/master/Tutorial_4/tutorial_4.md)**, we will create a few microservices, which will be short, concise, javascript files each running one specific service.
 These microservices will then be used by our front-end ecommerce marketplace app.